-Interior Schauder and $L^p$ estimates can be obtained as a direct consequence of existence of the fundamamental solution.
-A much more delicate problem is the problem of global regularity results, namely regularity on the whole space, or regularity at the boundary.
+Interior Schauder and L^p estimates can be obtained as a direct consequence of existence of the fundamental solution.
+A much more delicate problem is the problem

 We provide here a couple of results, obtained using potential theory and existence of the fundamental solution, proved in the previous section.